 - Begin by brewing your strong chai tea.
 Place two tea bags in a large heatproof jug and pour boiled water over these.
 Leave to sit for about 10 minutes and then remove the tea bags.
 Place in the refrigerator to cool for about 30 minutes (this is factored in to the prep time).

-- Place your gelatine leaves in a bowl and cover with ½ cup of your brewed tea.
+- Place your gelatine sheets in a bowl and cover with ½ cup of your brewed tea.
 Leave to soak and soften for at least 10 minutes.

 - Meanwhile, place the egg whites in the bowl of an standing mixer fitted with a whisk.
 Beat these to soft peaks form and set aside.